sofiabsilva/100-days-of-code/log.md

   - Learned about custom data selectors, the [classList](https://www.w3schools.com/jsref/prop_element_classlist.asp) property, transitionend and keycode (keycode.info) events.

 **Thoughts:** Whenever I spend some time without coding with JS I forget how to do basic syntax things, the struggle is real, but I can always look up my past projects to remind myself.
 This course uses ES6 but so far it's applying things I already learned.

+### Day 65: July 4, 2018
+#### :mortar_board: Learning

+**Today's Progress**: No time to be on the computer coding today so I got my phone's SoloLearn app running whenever I could.
+Learning ES6 through there.